sonusid1325/nullsafety-ui/README.md

-# NullSafety - Certificate Verification System
+# EduChain - Certificate Verification System

 A blockchain-based certificate issuance and verification platform built on Solana, featuring a minimal Vercel-inspired design system.

 ## 🎯 Overview

-Team NullSafety has developed a comprehensive certificate verification system that leverages blockchain technology to create tamper-proof digital credentials.
+Team EduChain has developed a comprehensive certificate verification system that leverages blockchain technology to create tamper-proof digital credentials.
 The platform features a clean, minimal black and white design inspired by Vercel's aesthetic, ensuring both functionality and visual appeal.

 ## ✨ Key Features